redpwn/rctf/docs/content/configuration.md

 Option|Description
 -|-
 `divisionACLs`|Optional.
-Defines rules to assign default and allowed divisions.
+Rules to assign default and allowed divisions.
+`defaultDivision`|Optional.
+The default division to assign if ACLs are not specified.

-The `divisionACLs` object is a list of division assignments.
+The `divisionACLs` object is a list of division assignments, and only applies if email verification is on.
 Each one is defined as follows.

 Option|Description
 -|-